 Birds as Omens

-- A bird in the house means different things depending on the type and its behavior.
+A in the house means different things depending on the type and its behavior.

-- When a bird flies in the window, you may encounter an obstacle in your life soon.
+When a flies in the window, you may encounter an obstacle in your life soon.

-- If a bird follows you, it wants to be your guardian.
+If a follows you, it wants to be your guardian.

 Crows, Ravens, and Blackbirds